MakaroffEgor/CustamTitleBar/README.md

-# CustamTitleBar
+# CustomTitleBar
-Custam Title bar c# winForm.
+Custom Title bar c# winForm.
 dd this class to your project to create your own title bar for using commands in your form, here is a usage example:

     public partial class Form1 : Form